Venezuela: Opposition leader Guaido's office raided by intelligence service | DW | 22.01.2020

 Opposition lawmaker in state custody

-He was indicted on charges including terrorism without the presence of legal counsel.
+He was indicted on charges including terrorism without the presence of legal counsel, his lawyer said.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.